luis199230/customer-tracker/README.md

 Configuration
 -------------

-A Servlet container to run this app; I tested with Tomcat 7.
+A Servlet container is required to run this app; I tested with Tomcat 7.

 You must specify the absolute path to the directory where you want to store the '.json' files.
 This simply requires changing databasePath (line 21) in src/com/kking50/customertracker/JSONUtility.java.